lpinzari/sql-psql-udy/02_joins_sql/07_join_visual_diagram.md

 It's clear that the group of permutations **S<sub>3</sub>** gives 6 possible configurations only for tables with distinct values.
 There is, therefore, **one and only one configuration for the sorted primary key parent table**.
 Consequently, the permutation that transforms each table to a sorted table is unique.
 In other words, each initial configuration has one and only one sorting permutation.

 In the picture above, a set of 3 distinct primary key values (`100`,`200`,`300`) can be arranged in 6 possible ways and, therefore, `6 different tables`, (illustrated on the left and right hand side of the picture).
 It follows that only one table or configuration respects the ascending order relation on the primary keys.
 The sequence (`100`,`200`,`300`) appears only in the column of the first table on the top left hand side.
+Consequently, the identical permutation keeps the same ordering sequence of table `C1` and returns the same Indexed set.

 Hence, each table has one and only one sorting permutation.
 For instance, the permutation (`1` **->** `3`,`2` **->** `1`, `3` **->** `2`)  transforms the sequence of primary key values (`300`,`100`,`200`) that appears in the second table on the left hand side of the picture, to the sorted sequence (`100`,`200`,`300`).